 Wreck Cove, with its high-quality sand beach, sheltered cove, and proximity to the mainland has long been a popular destination for private boaters and other island visitors.
 A number of private mooring sites in Wreck Cove provide anchorage to small craft.
 In earlier times, Range Pier also served as a convenient docking site.
 The pier is now in poor condition and is no longer safe to use.
 In the short term, toilets, change rooms, an information kiosk, and orientation signage will be provided adjacent to Wreck Cove Beach.
-Over the longer term, a safe and reliable docking facility will replace Range Pier.
-In addition, a small number of primitive campsites would be considered inland of the beach if a suitable agreement is reached with a proponent.
+The need to replace Range Pier with a safe and reliable docking facility is an immediate priority.

-It is anticipated that completion of a new docking facility at Wreck Cove would result in increased usage at that site.
+It is anticipated that completion of a new docking facility at Wreck Cove will result in increased usage.
 While it is the intent of this plan to maintain the cove's natural character by providing only basic facilities and services, additional limited development may be considered to accommodate this increased usage.